Alex1304/ultimategdbot/docs/Configure-Geometry-Dash-event-notifications.md

 - `role_timely_levels` - The role that the bot is supposed to tag when sending notifications on new Daily levels and Weekly demons..
 Expected value: the name or the mention of a Discord role, ex. `subscribers` or `@subscribers`
 - `role_gd_moderators` - The role that the bot is supposed to tag when sending notifications on Geometry Dash moderators promotions/demotions.
 Expected value: the name or the mention of a Discord role, ex. `subscribers` or `@subscribers`

-Let's say I want to make the bot send notification for new awarded levels in a channel called `#botspam` and by tagging the role `@pingme` on each notification.
+Let's say I want to make the bot send notifications for new awarded levels in a channel called `#botspam` and by tagging the role `@pingme` on each notification.
 I would run the following sequence of commands (each new line is a separate message):

 ```